Armillus/Delegate/README.md

 Note that by creating this project, I wanted something similar to [C# Delegates](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/delegates/using-delegates), but with all the power and speed of C++.

-## How it works?

-Under the hood, Delegate come from a simple idea.
-When you execute a function, the signature of the latter is fixed.
-Usually, this signature is checked at compile time with templates.

-The problem that I have with this implementation is that you can't store a map of functions of different signatures in C++ (at least not in a standard and reliable way).
-So, how can we store the fixed type of a function signature without using templates? **By hashing!**

-Thanks to [Nameof](https://github.com/Neargye/nameof), we know that we can achieve some reflection and get the the type of a function as a string at compile time.
-From the string, you can then get the corresponding hash.

-**The whole trick of Delegate is to store the function signature as a compile time hash**.
-Thus, when someone calls the function, the parameters and the return type provided by the caller are hashed (always at compile time) and compared to the internal hash of the Delegate.
-If signatures don't match, an exception is thrown.

-This mechanism provides a safe way to store the type of the function.
-Moreover, **it does not perform any heap allocation**, because the original target function is encapsulated in a functor lambda, decayed as a simple function pointer.

-By storing only C-style function pointers (we can allow it because of the safe hash check before any call to the function) and a hash, **Delegates will always weight 16 bytes in memory** (a std::function is about 64 bytes, so 4 times more).
-No more, no less.

 # Usage